ds-civic-data/nomadic-herders/Documents/Final_White_Paper.md

 The System:
 -----------

-The LTS-2 is an SMS information system designed to help Mongolian Nomadic herders to improve lives outcomes.
-The system works by providing weather forecast and pasture information to herders by text message.
+The LTS-2 system is an SMS information service designed to help Mongolian Nomadic herders to improve lives outcomes.
+The service works by providing weather forecast and pasture information to herders by text message.
 Anyone with a Mongolian phone number can text into the system, though the information provided is tailored for nomadic herders.
 In particular, the system aims to reduce livestock deaths due to severe weather, and ensure long-term sustainability of herding by reducing overgrazing.

 Users can request weather or pasture information via text.
 One to three, and four day forecasts are available, in addition to pasture information pulled from the Livestock Early Warning system run by Texas A&M University.
 To receive a text message response, users must request information for a specific *bagh* (Mongolian subdistrict).
 The data we analyzed is comprised of all the incoming and outgoing texts associated with the LTS-2 system.
 Incoming texts consist of a *bagh*-level area code and an integer from 1-3 indicating request type.
 1 and 2 represent one- to three-day and four- to six-day forecast respectively, while 3 represents a request for pasture information.
 The formatting of an incoming text must conform to fairly strict rules for a user to receive a response.
 The text must begin with a 5 digit bagh area code, followed by at least one space and the request type.
 Any change in formatting, or addition of other information will mean a user does not receive a response.
 In general, outgoing weather forecasts contain the starting date of the forecast interval, one of four predicted meteorological conditions (sun, clouds, rain, snow).
 When available, higher resolution forecasts that include high and low temperature are provided.

 The Data:
 ---------

 As described above the system is comprised of incoming and outgoing messages in the system.
 Due to the system’s cataloging method, the dataset does not contain a response for every request, or a request for every response.
 The first is due to user error.
 Improperly formatted messages are catalogued but do not receive a response.
 The second, is a system error.
-In the dataset, these errors appear to be messages sent to phone numbers that never sent requests for information; however, these messages are due to transcription errors in the system’s data collection method, and no actual messages were sent out.
+In the dataset, outgoing messages sent to phantom phone numbers appear to be messages sent to phone numbers that never sent requests for information; however, these phantom messages are actually due to transcription errors in the system’s data collection method.
+No messages were were sent out.
 An update to the system in the fall of 2016 mostly solved the problem.
 These phantom messages appear only infrequently after September 2016.

 The raw data we analyzed contained 125,000 observations spanning from June of 2016 to December of 2018.
 Observations were of individual messages, either ingoing and outgoing, and contained five variables: telephone number, date, time, message, and message type (incoming/outgoing).
 Since telephone numbers are traceable to individuals, we replace telephone numbers with random unique identifiers.
 There are a roughly equivalent number of incoming and outgoing messages, with 61,000 incoming messages and 63,000 outgoing.